- LPHSChem.com: Learn it, Live it, Love it.

 - Your teacher is always willing to help you if you are willing to come in and ask questions.
 If you are struggling, come in and ask questions before or after school!
 The sooner you ask, the better.
 Don't wait and get behind-- that will only make it worse!

-- There are four chemistry teachers at LPHS (Berrett, Erekson, Wagner, Wentz).
-All four use the same curriculum—same assignments, same class notes, same assessments.
+- There are five chemistry teachers at LPHS (Argyle, Berrett, Erekson, Wagner, Wentz).
+All five use the same curriculum—same assignments, same class notes, same assessments.
 If your teacher is not available, you are welcome to go to one of the other chemistry teachers with your questions.

-We are offering 16 sections of introductory chemistry at LPHS in the 2016-2017 school year.
-The three teachers work collaboratively and use the same resources, assignments, and schedule.
+We are offering 16 sections of introductory chemistry at LPHS in the 2018-2019 school year.
+The five teachers work collaboratively and use the same resources, assignments, and schedule.
 There is at least one section offered every class period.

 This year's classes start on Monday 8/22/16.